 While this may make projects more lengthy, it does make it easier for project teams and reduce the chances of failure.

-By understanding these four problem areas, you can ensure your document management project is a success.
+By understanding these four problem areas, you can ensure your document management software project is a success.